How does Business English and General English Differ from each other?

 Joining a group of English learners who host a chat group is a terrific way to start.
 Conversation groups normally meet on a regular basis, although they are not classes.
 You are not required to attend every week; the goal is merely to interact (speak) in English.

 If you're afraid about speaking English, remind yourself that you'll be listening—which is just OK.
 You can even inform the other speakers if you believe it will be strange to sit quietly.
 You may say anything along the lines of:

 Hello, my name is Saayera.
 Today, I'm going to concentrate on listening, so I might not speak much!

 If you’re learning in spoken English class and have difficulty comprehending English words, record every word in your classes.
 You can listen to the lecture again later to catch any words you missed the first time.
 These recordings will also assist you in becoming acquainted with the sound of your teacher and classmates as they speak.

 Make a list of the words you hear the most in class using a recording.
 Then, bring this list to class and listen for the words on it.
-When you hear a word in your list, mark it with a checkbox, a dot, or an X.
+When you hear a word in your list, mark it or note it in your pocket diary.